tonethar/IGME-330-Master/notes/text-5.md

 ```

 - **Try it:** - add an *interjection* non-terminal symbol to the end of the &lt;start> sentence above.
 Now define the &lt;interjection> symbol - and use *terminal symbols* (i.e. words like *Cool*, *Nice*, *Yeah*, *Bummer*, *Radical*)
+- Note: put the weight in square brackets after the symbol, but still inside the quoted string:
+  - this will make 'dark' and 'stormy' appear much more frequently than the other adjectives
 - See final results below:

 ![screenshot](./_images/text-15.png)